mariuspopovici/starlimsvscode/README.md

 Added Get Local Version to remote version editor window context menu Activation of extension when executing a compare command Showing remote checkout status in explorer tree

+## 1.2.0
+* Forked this project.
+* Automatically export items to local workspace.
+* Added the ability to check in/out items.